NeneWang/nenewang.github.io/recommendation-systems/hands-on-recommendation-systems-exploration-report.md

 ## Chapter 3: Knowledge-Based Recommender System

-> Seems to be exloring basic filtering then rating based on the `vote counts` and `vote average` of the movies. to give the recommendations
+> Seems to be exploring basic filtering then rating based on the `vote counts` and `vote average` of the movies. to give the recommendations

 ```py
 def build_chart(gen_df, percentile=0.8):